Anna-Christina Eilers

 astrophysicist

 I am an astrophysicist and assistant professor in MIT's Physics Department and at the MIT Kavli Institute for Astrophysics and Space Research.
-In my research, I investigate how black holes form and evolve across cosmic time, exploring their origins and the role they play in shaping our universe.
-My work is particularly focused on the epoch known as the Cosmic Dawn, when the first stars, galaxies, black holes, and quasars begin to emerge.
+My research investigates how black holes form and evolve across cosmic time, exploring their origins and the role they play in shaping the universe.
+I am particularly intrested in the Cosmic Dawn of our universe: the epoch when the first stars, galaxies, black holes, and quasars began to emerge.

 Science